jonasbjurel/shellyShedder/README.md

 and provides methods for northbound shedding systems to limit the current load.
 Channels defined in "first_to_last_to_shed" are shedded one after one in priority order.
-Shedding decisions are based on the group fuse_rating setting, the group fuse characteristics setting (B,C,D,K,Z), margin factor" and northbound requested current restrictions.
+Shedding decisions are based on the group fuse_rating setting, the group fuse characteristics setting (B,C,D,K,Z), the margin factor, and northbound requested current restrictions.
 Shedding decisions are not only based on over-current, but on the fuse characteristics for expected trip time or north-bound system set limitatations/restrictions, shedding